 There is a certain unspoken moral and ethical code governing the sacred act of selling one’s stuff.
-Contrary to popular belief, a yard sale is not an-anything-goes, no-etiquette-needed free-for-all.
+Contrary to popular belief, a garage sale is not an-anything-goes, no-etiquette-needed free-for-all.
 As in any social situation, there are certain things you do or don’t do in order to be polite.

 Being an “Early Bird” -

 If the ad says the sale starts at 7 am, don’t show up at 6 am or don’t drive by the night before in hopes of beating the other shoppers to the bargains.
 Garage sale shoppers who peer in garage windows with flashlights or knock on doors at 6:30 am give the rest of us shoppers a bad name.

 Not Respecting the Seller’s Property -